Multi-access edge computing: Applications

 Since MEC architecture has only recently been proposed, there are as yet very few applications that have adopted this architecture.
 However, many case studies have been proposed in recent articles.
 Some of the notable applications in mobile edge computing are computational offloading, content delivery, mobile big data analytics, edge video caching, collaborative computing, connected cars, smart venues, smart enterprises, healthcare, smartgrids, service function chaining, indoor positioning, etc.

 Current uses

-Some applications which incorporate MEC were made available in 2015.
+Some applications that incorporate MEC were made available in 2015.
 For example, active device location tracking allows operators to track active terminal equipment, independent of Global Positioning System devices.
 This is based on third-party geolocation algorithms within an application hosted on the MEC application server.

 Another use is distributed content and Domain Name System (DNS) caching, which reduces server load and speeds up delivery of data to customers.

 The first commercial product available at a bigger scale is AWS Wavelength.
-Customers are able to run their applications on AWS services in the edge of a 4G/5G network of a specific telco.
+Customers are able to run their applications on AWS services at the edge of a 4G/5G network of a specific telco.